-4 Royal Marines once strapped themselves to attack helicopters and rode into a Taliban compound
+4 Royal Marines strapped themselves to attack helicopters and rode into a Taliban compound

 In January 2007, a group of Royal Marines threw together a crazy mission to rescue a wounded Marine trapped inside the compound.
 To get him back, four Marines strapped themselves to the outside of Apache helicopters and rode back into the compound.

 The situation arose after an attack on Jugroom Fort went sour quickly.
-The Brits assaulted in armored vehicles with artillery and Apache support, but the insurgents returned a heavy volume of fire when the Marines dismounted.
-Poor communication during the raid led to a friendly-fire incident and another miscommunication led to the Marines withdrawing without Lance Cpl.
+During Operation Glacier, the Brits assaulted in armored vehicles with artillery and Apache support, but the insurgents returned a heavy volume of fire when the Marines dismounted.
+Poor communication during the raid led to a friendly-fire incident, and another miscommunication led to the Marines withdrawing without Lance Cpl.
 Mathew Ford.

-After rallying back up, the Marines quickly realized Ford was missing and one of the two Apaches on the battlefield spotted what appeared to be a human silhouette just inside the compound with his infrared sensors.
-The Royal Marines quickly devised the plan to strap two Marines each to two Apaches and have them land just outside the compound.
+After rallying back up, the Marines quickly realized Ford was missing and, using infrared sensors, one of the two Apaches on the battlefield spotted what appeared to be a human silhouette just inside the compound.
+The Royal Marines quickly devised a plan to strap two Marines to each Apache and have them land just outside the compound.
 They would recover Ford, who appeared to be severely wounded, and then ride back out.

 “As I passed ahead of one Apache,” an unnamed pilot wrote, “I glanced high left to see a man, leaning over the stubby helicopter wing, unloading his rifle on the enemy.
 We matched with 30-millimeter and rockets.”